- Background / The impact of abuse and neglect as children on adults

 - Australian Government Action / Commitment

-- Forgotten Australians – people who spent a period of time as children in children's homes, orphanages and other forms of out-of-home care in the last century; and
+- Forgotten Australians – people who spent a period of time as children in children's homes, orphanages and other forms of out-of-home care in the last century (up until the end of 1989); and

-- Former Child Migrants – children who arrived in Australia through historical child migration schemes and who were subsequently placed in homes and orphanages.
+- Former Child Migrants – children who arrived in Australia through historical child migration schemes (up until 1970) and who were subsequently placed in homes and orphanages.

 Children were placed in care for a myriad of reasons including being orphaned; being born to a single mother; family dislocation from domestic violence, divorce or separation; family poverty and parents' inability to cope with their children often as a result of some form of crisis or hardship.